 Insurance premiums.
 Insurance premiums referred to in Section 502(a)(5) [Prob.
 Code § 16371(a)(5)] include title insurance premiums.
 They also include premiums on life insurance policies owned by the trust, which represent the trust's periodic investment in the insurance policy.
 There is no provision in the 1962 Act for life insurance premiums.

 Taxes.
 Generation-skipping transfer taxes are payable from principal under subsection (a)(6).
+[Adapted from Unif.
+Principal and Income Act § 502 comment (1997).]

 § 16372.
 Transfers from income to principal for depreciation [UPAIA § 503]